lynlisa23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the last 10 lines of /etc/passwd
-Write a script that prints “Hello, World”, followed by a new line to the standard output.
+ a script that displays a confused smiley "(Ôo) > README.md a script that displays a confused smiley "(Ôo)